eyallustig/Dogs_Adoption/README.md

   * One cannot edit or delete posts and comments created by other users
 * Manage dog posts with basic functionalities:
   * Create, edit and delete posts and comments
-* Flash messages respondins to user's interaction with the app
+* Flash messages responding to user's interaction with the app
 * Responsive web design

 ## Getting Started ##